 Online sellers are mostly small or mid-sized businesses, have you worked with those kind of businesses in the past?

 Victor Corcoran: I have been working for a large company, but setting up business units on small islands [in the Caribbean] and to survive in any small business area, you have to be very dynamic and a bit quirky.
 You have to be flexible.
-So the scale isn’t that different.
-XSellco is already a business of scale, and Ray has done a great job building a successful machine here.
+So the scale isn’t that different. xSellco is already a business of scale, and Ray has done a great job building a successful machine here.

-Ray Nolan: The biggest business that I’ve founded is Hostelworld, and Hostelworld was underpinned by 30,000 SMEs with varying degrees of professionalism in their organisations.
-In the early days of Hostelworld, every hostel was typically a mom and pop organisation or a lifestyle business, with maybe 20 to 50 beds.
+Ray Nolan: The biggest business that I’ve founded is Hostelworld, and Hostelworld was underpinned by 30,000 SMEs with varying degrees of professionalism in their organizations.
+In the early days of Hostelworld, every hostel was typically a mom and pop organization or a lifestyle business, with maybe 20 to 50 beds.
 Interestingly as its grown, hostels have completely changed and become more professional.
 The bigger guys have come in, and now a hostel is as good as many three and four star hotels, except it has the vibe and it’s a cool place to hang out.

 You’ve got people doing 10, 20, 30 million a month on eBay and Amazon sales now